 - promote growth of facial and pubic hair

-Women who have a decreased sex drive may benefit from low-dose testosterone.
-TRT can be administered is several ways, such as:
+Women who have a decreased sex drive may also benefit from low-dose testosterone.

-- Gel.
-Testosterone gel is rubbed into the skin on your shoulder, upper arm, or lower abdomen and is absorbed through the skin.
-When using the gel, you must avoid washing for a few hours after application.
-The gel can also be transferred to someone else, so great care should be taken to refrain from skin-to-skin contact until the gel has dried.
+You can rub a clear gel containing testosterone onto the skin of your shoulder, upper arm, or lower abdomen.
+After applying the gel, you must avoid bathing for several hours so your skin has time to absorb the testosterone properly.
+The gel can also be transferred to someone else through direct contact, so make sure you refrain from skin-to-skin contact until the gel has dried.

-- Oral.
-Over time, oral testosterone can cause cholesterol levels to rise and increases risk of heart and liver problems.
-It is generally not considered for long-term use.
+You can take testosterone in a pill form.
+Over time, however, oral testosterone can cause cholesterol levels to rise and can increase your risk of heart and liver problems.
+For these reasons, it usually isn’t considered for long-term use.

-- Buccal (Gum) Patch.
-A small patch containing testosterone is applied on your upper gum, above your incisor teeth.
-It is generally applied every 12 hours, on alternating sides.
+You can apply a small patch containing testosterone to your upper gum, above your front teeth.
+This is called a buccal patch.
 The patch softens and releases the hormone gradually.
-The gum looks very much like a tablet, but should never be swallowed or chewed.
+It’s generally applied every 12 hours on alternating sides.
+The gum looks like a tablet, but you should never chew or swallow it.

 Estrogen and Progesterone

-Pre-menopausal women can benefit from estrogen that comes in pill or patch form.
-Estrogen and progesterone are sometimes combined to lower the chances of a woman developing endometrial cancer.
+If you’re a premenopausal female, you can benefit from estrogen that comes in pill or patch form.
+Estrogen and progesterone are sometimes combined to lower the chances of developing endometrial cancer.

-If your hypogonadism was caused by a problem with your pituitary gland, pituitary hormones can increase sperm production.
-In boys, pituitary hormones can help promote growth of the testicles.
+Pituitary hormones can help treat hypogonadism that was caused by a problem with the pituitary gland.
+In adults, pituitary hormone replacement administered in pill form can increase sperm production.
+In boys and adolescent males, it can help promote growth of the testicles.

-Men who are treated with testosterone may have an increased risk of urinary problems.
-Testosterone is not advised for men who have breast or prostate cancer.
-Testosterone therapy may increase the risk of water retention or edema in people who have heart, liver, or kidney problems.
-It also may aggravate sleep apnea or interfere with male fertility.
+Testosterone replacement tends to increase the risk of urinary problems.
+It may also increase the risk of edema, or water retention, in people who have heart, liver, or kidney problems.
+Testosterone therapy may even aggravate sleep apnea or interfere with male fertility.

-When used for a long time, oral testosterone can cause an increase in cholesterol levels, liver problems, and heart disease.
+When used for an extended period, oral testosterone can increase your risk of liver problems, heart disease, and high cholesterol.

-Hypogonadism can take an emotional toll, but there are things you can do to minimize stress.
-For example:
+Hypogonadism can take an emotional toll, but there are things you can do to minimize stress, including:

-- Make sure you’re getting the right amount of vitamins and minerals for your age.
+- making sure you’re getting sufficient amounts of vitamins and minerals

-- Seek professional counseling if you are experiencing emotional distress or relationship problems.
+- seeking professional counseling if you’re experiencing emotional distress or relationship problems